-- (1) The municipal manager or his/her nominee subject to the guidelines provided by the National Treasury and Executive Mayor or Committee and principles contained in the Rates Policy will classify services, categorise expenditure and create cost centres to prevent that property rates subsidise trading and economic services. - (2) Trading and economic services will be ringfenced and financed from service charges while community and subsidised services will be financed from rates, rates related income and regulatory fees.
-Surpluses on the trading and economic services may be transferred to subsidise the community and subsidised services.
+- (1) The municipal manager or his/her nominee subject to the guidelines provided by the National Treasury and Executive Mayor or Committee and principles contained in the Rates Policy will classify services, categories expenditure and create cost centers to prevent that property rates subsidize trading and economic services - (2) Trading and economic services will be ring-fenced and financed from service charges while community and subsidized services will be financed from rates, rates related income and regulatory fees.
+Surpluses on the trading and economic services may be transferred to subsidize the community and subsidized services.